 A member of the race of Nattmara, or Nightmare People, appears as a skinny woman, very pale, with long black hair and nails, wearing a nightgown.
 The Mara could shape-shift to sand and slip into even the tiniest crack in a wall.
 They terrorized people by riding on their chests and giving them nightmares.
 They play somewhat the same role as banshees do in other cultures—they’re an ill omen.
 In some tales we hear, they are spirits of restless children whose souls leave their bodies at night to haunt the living.
 To ensure a baby wouldn’t be snagged by a mara, a woman was told to have a horse placenta pulled over her head before giving birth.
 If she didn’t, her boy would turn into a werewolf, and a girl would become a mara, herself.

-The Nisse is a good creature who takes care of the house and barn when a farmer’s asleep.
+The Nisse is a good creature who takes care of the house and barn when a farmer is asleep.
 (But only if the farmer sets food out for him—the farmer must also take good care of his family, farm, and animals.)
-The Nisse is a good creature who takes care of the house and barn when a farmer’s asleep.
 These beings are associated with Christmas.
 Farmers leave bowls of porridge or sweets out for him just as we leave cookies and milk for Santa.
-If the nisse is happy, he’ll leave Christmas presents for the family.
-A nisse changes his size, and he can also make himself invisible.
+If the Nisse is happy, he’ll leave Christmas presents for the family.
+They can change size and can also make themselves invisible.

 The vittra is a spirit that lives underground, is usually invisible, and even has its own cattle.
 They don’t meddle in people’s affairs, unless they become angry.
 That happens when they aren’t respected, for example when people don’t say “Look out!” when they toss hot water, or go to the bathroom, so the vittra can move out of the way.
 When a person builds their home on top of a vittra’s, disturbing their cattle or blocking their roads, they’ll make their life miserable.
 Even today, people have rebuilt, or moved their house, in order not to block a “Vittra-way.”